 First thing first make the sauce for the gnocchi: so melt the butter with the sage in a saucepan.
 Then cook the pumpkin gnocchi a little at a time in plenty of salted boiling water.
 Be careful because they cook in a few minutes.
 As soon as they rise to the surface, take them with a skimmer slotted spoon, drain them well and place them in a serving dish.
-Add butter and sage seasoning, a little grated Parmesan cheese and serve immediately.
+Add butter and sage seasoning, a little grated Parmesan cheese, stir and serve immediately.